Blog | Organ-on-a-Chip Technology

-Microfluidics, the technology behind emerging #body-on-a-chip and #organs-on-chips systems, is poised to transform the way we do drug discovery and safety testing.
+Microfluidics, the technology behind emerging body-on-a-chip and organs-on-chips systems, is poised to transform the way we do drug discovery and drug safety testing.
 But what exactly is microfluidics?
-How do the complex devices used to monitor tissue-tissue interactions at the microphysiological level actually work?
+How are the complex devices used to monitor tissue-tissue interactions at the microphysiological level actually work?
 And how do you ensure results are robust, reliable, and reproducible?
 In this, the first in a series of educational blogs about microphysiological systems for in vitro research, I will:

-Microfluidic technology has its origin in the late 1980s, when researchers at Ciba-Geigy, a chemical company in Basel (now part of Novartis) miniaturized a capillary electrophoresis device and exploited favorable scaling laws when manipulating very small samples of liquid in very small channels: temperature transitions become instantaneous, diffusion distances become small, reaction times are very fast, only small amounts of precious compounds are needed, reactions can be parallelized on a very small foot print.
-Thus, a technology was born with the promise to revolutionize chemical analysis with access to economy of scales (Sackmann et al. 2014; Whitesides 2006).
+Microfluidic technology has its origin in the late 1980s when researchers at Ciba-Geigy, a chemical company in Basel (now part of Novartis) miniaturized a capillary electrophoresis device and exploited favorable scaling laws when manipulating very small samples of liquid in very small channels: temperature transitions become instantaneous, diffusion distances become small, reaction times are very fast, only small amounts of precious compounds are needed, reactions can be parallelized on a very small footprint.
+Thus, a technology was born with the promise to revolutionize chemical analysis with access to the economy of scales (Sackmann et al. 2014; Whitesides 2006).

-Researchers quickly recognized that the dimensions in microfluidic systems, which are ranging from below ten to hundreds of micrometers are at the same scale as biological cells or small tissue constructs allowing to manipulate them, image and analyze them down to a subcellular level while providing them with optimal culturing conditions through controlled perfusion (El-Ali et al. 2006; Young and Beebe 2010).
-PDMS, because of its biocompatibility, oxygen-permeability and excellent optical properties, was and still is the material of choice.
-Microfluidics produced valuable insights into cell biology and laid the foundation to build devices with the capability to replicate functions of human tissue and even human organs.
-The so-called #organ-on-a-chip technology is today a field with the potential to set new standards, how in vitro testing is performed (Bhatia and Ingber 2014).
+Researchers quickly recognized that the dimensions in microfluidic systems, which are ranging from below ten to hundreds of micrometers are at the same scale as biological cells or small tissue constructs allowing to manipulate them, image, and analyze them down to a subcellular level while providing them with optimal culturing conditions through controlled perfusion (El-Ali et al. 2006; Young and Beebe 2010).
+PDMS, because of its biocompatibility, oxygen-permeability, and excellent optical properties, was and still is the material of choice.
+Microfluidics produced valuable insights into cell biology and laid the foundation to build devices with the capability to replicate the functions of human tissue and even human organs.
+The so-called organ-on-a-chip technology is today a field with the potential to set new standards, on how in vitro testing is performed (Bhatia and Ingber 2014).

 In the academic realm, innovations serve to make new discoveries, and flexibility is more important than reliability.
 In industry, microfluidic systems have to guarantee 24/7 operational robustness and reproducibility from the get go.